muniter/dotfiles/README.md

 # Javier Dotfiles Author: Javier López

-This install is an Ubuntu base i3 wm setup.
+This install is an Ubuntu base sway wm setup.

+## TODO:

+[ ] How to deploy snapper configuration.
+[ ] Documentation on remap script.
+[x] Document how to setup sudoers file to run apps as root, whitout password.
+[ ] Instruction for installing and setting up recoll.
+[ ] Reformat this file better.

 ## Deploying dotfiles
 To deploy the dotfiles, cd into the dotfiles directory and use stow.

 ## Applications to install:

-#### Alacritty Terminal

-Currently not in the ubuntu repos.
-Can get `.deb` from `https://github.com/alacritty/alacritty/releases`
+### Using apt

 #### Main Repos